Epic-Breakfast-Productions/OpenQuarterMaster/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 Open Quartermaster is an open source inventory management system, designed to be simple to use yet powerful and extendable.
+The last inventory management system you will ever need!

+**For a quick start running on your own computer, check out [Station Captain](software/Station%20Captain)**

 See the [software](software) folder for more information!